lpdevs/stack-problems-blog/about.md

 permalink: /about/
 ---

 I am a software programmer.
-I am advanced in C/C++; intermediate in java (android), javascript, html, css and beginner in nodejs
+I am advanced in C/C++; intermediate in java (android), javascript, html, css and beginner in nodejs.
+This website is to share all my experiences about programming.

+If you have some questions, please feel free to ask me:
-email: lampv606@gmail.com
+Email: lampv606@gmail.com

+This respository is forked from <a href="https://github.com/agusmakmun/agusmakmun.github.io">https://github.com/agusmakmun/agusmakmun.github.io</a>.